jsonld-java/jsonld-java/README.md

 CHANGELOG
 =========

+### 2018-04-08
+* Encapsulate RemoteDocument and make it immutable.
+Part of new minor version 0.12

 ### 2018-04-03
 * Fix performance issue caused by not caching schema.org and others that use ``Cache-Control: private`` (Patch by @HansBrende)
 * Cache classpath scans for jarcache.json to fix a similar performance issue